otlw/assess/README.md

 To run them, try:
 `truffle test`

-Also, we added a script, create2concepts2assessments.js, to test interacting with those contracts outside of the truffle context.
-This script aims at testing deployed concepts and assessments and to deploy 2 new concepts and 2 new assessments on the current deployed Concept Registry.
-Those will be useful examples to develop our apps.

-When calling, this function, provide the network name to use it on another network than ganache-cli:
+Also, there is a script 'create2concepts2assessmnets.js' that creates two new concepts and initiates an assessment on each.
+When deploying to a non-development testnet, supply the name of the net as argument:
-ex: 'node create2concepts2assessments.js rinkeby'
+'node create2concepts2assessments.js rinkeby'

 Contributing
 =========